Skip to main content

 9. Customer Note

-Property: order.customer.note
+• Property: order.customer.note

-A note about the customer (String)
+• Description: A custom note about the customer.

 10. Customer Order Count

-Property: order.customer.orders_count
+• Property: order.customer.orders_count

 11. Customer Total Spent

-Property: order.customer.total_spent
+• Property: order.customer.total_spent

 Related Articles